The straight razor is, without a doubt, the purest form of shaving. There’s nothing that gets in the way between skin

 Stones almost work like sandpaper.
-The only difference would be the stone is a solid.
-But like sandpaper there are different grips.
+The only difference would be the stone is solid.
+But like sandpaper, there are different grips.
 It can go as low as 220 grit all the way to 10,000 grit.
 Choosing one would depend on the shape of the blade.

 For badly worn razors, you may need a lower grit to restore the sharpness then slowly work your way up to a higher grit to finish.

 Rather than just talking about it, a better way to show you how it’s done is through a video.
-And this guide by GeoFatBoy (Shave Nation) is one of the best I’ve seen in YouTube.
+And this guide by GeoFatBoy (Shave Nation) is one of the best I’ve seen on YouTube.

 He’ll show you how to prep and hone a straight razor using different types of water stones…

 Soak the stone for around 10 minutes.
 A good sign that it is ready is when there are no more bubbles.

-Always hone the blade from the lower grit to a higher grid water stone.
+Always hone the blade from the lower grit to a higher grit water stone.
 The principle is similar to wet sanding paint.
 Unless lower grit stones on badly damaged blade then slowly work your way up.

 For a total restoration, start with 220 grit and work slowly to all the way up to 8,000 or 12,000 grit.